-Finally, if any general theme emerges from J, it is that the Israelites will some day triumph in glory over all other peoples, clear evidence that the author of J didn't know about the Fall of Israel in 722 BCE to the Assyrians, much less the far more disastrous Babylonian Captivity to follow.
-And like its counterparts in Greek culture, J also presumes that study of the past leads to the explanation of things in the modern world.
+Finally, if any general theme emerges from J, it is that the Hebrews will someday triumph in glory over all other peoples, clear evidence that the author of J did not know about the Fall of Israel in 722 BCE to the Assyrians, much less the far more disastrous Babylonian Captivity that followed a century later.
+And like its counterparts in Greek culture, J also presumes that study of the past leads to the explanation of things in the author's world.
 So, for instance, the story of the Tower of Babel serves to explain why there were different languages in the ancient world.
 Likewise, the remains of Sodom and Gomorrah explicate the topography of the Holy Lands.
-This optimism, especially the view that history teaches important and comprehensible lessons, combined with a ready zeal to tell a good tale, characterizes the author of J and distinguishes him from other sources that contributed to the Hebrew Bible.
+This optimism, especially the view that history teaches important and comprehensible lessons, combined with a ready zeal to tell a good tale, characterizes the authorship of J and distinguishes it from other sources that contributed to the Hebrew Bible.

-E, or the "Elohist," has a voice quite distinct from J but equal in clarity and probably close in age, too.
+E, also called the "Elohist," has a voice quite distinct from J but equal in clarity and probably close in age, too.
 E stands for Elohim, the name for God most often used by this author.
 Elohim is a variation on the Semitic root *el- meaning "god," a word-base seen in place names like Beth-el, "House of God," and the Arabic name for the principal deity in Islam, Allah.
-E also refers to Ephraim, another name for Israel where the text most likely originated.In E, manifestations of God are more complicated.
-In addition to operating through angels and dreams as channels of communication, He discourses with humans more often and at greater length.
-That E involves sophisticated features such as these doesn't, however, necessarily imply that it's later than J—linear evolution involving steady progress forward isn't the only, or even the best, model for history of this sort—besides, at various junctures, J seems to be responding to E, as if the author of J had E in mind when he wrote.
+E also refers to Ephraim, another name for Israel where the text most likely originated.In E, manifestations of God tend to be more complicated than in J. In addition to operating through angels and dreams as channels of communication, God discourses with humans more often and at greater length.
+However, that E involves sophisticated features such as these doesn't necessarily imply that it's later than J—linear evolution involving steady progress forward isn't the only, or even the best, model for history of this sort—besides, at various junctures, J seems to be responding to E, as if the author of J had E in mind when he wrote.
 The truth is E and J were most likely contemporaneous in both composition and development.
 What distinguishes them is not time but perspective, that is, different views of God, history and especially geography, in this case, north versus south.

-But the northerners—commonly referred to as "Israelites" in contrast to their southern brethren known as "Judeans"—were ultimately the losers in the greater course of events in the ancient Near East.
-As the Assyrians rose to supremacy and perpetrated their infamous savagery across the known world, Israel which was closer to them caught the brunt of their wrath first.
+But the northerners—commonly referred to as "Israelites" in contrast to their southern brethren known as "Judeans"—were ultimately the losers in the greater concourse of events in the ancient Near East.
+As the Assyrians rose to supremacy and perpetrated their infamous savagery across the known world, Israel which was closer to them than Judea caught the brunt of their wrath first.
 Conquered, despoiled and displaced, the northern Hebrews lost their homeland, heritage and ultimately their claim on history, too.
-This is because in the confusion following the northerners' fall the version of the past they embraced, their take on what-really-happened, had to be entrusted to their sibling rivals in Judea, and as the Bible's impoverished prodigal child, the Israelites' vision of history fared poorly in the quilting process that formed the Pentateuch.
+This is because in the confusion following the northerners' fall the version of the past they embraced, their take on what-really-happened, had to be entrusted to their sibling rivals in Judea, and as the Bible's poor relative, its first lost tribe, the Israelites' vision of history fared poorly in the quilting process that formed the Pentateuch.
 E, in the end, got considerably less press and stage time than J.